Skip to content

 Summary

-WILDTRUST is leading a consortium of diverse partners, protecting and restoring coastal ecosystems in uThukela, a South African Marine Protected Area (MPA).
-For the project duration, stakeholders are focusing on mechanisms for MPA financing in a South African context to increase MPA management capacity and knowledge, strengthen adaptive capacity, sequester carbon while promoting climate-resilient and sustainable livelihoods.
-The focus on this MPA will provide internationally relevant models that use Nature-based Solutions to improve food security and resilience of vulnerable communities.
+MPAs are critical management tools that safeguard the coastal ecosystems and ocean natural capital, that many communities rely on for employment, food security and livelihoods.
+They allow ecosystems to endure, significantly contributing to biodiversity conservation and reducing climate change impacts while promoting the development of sustainable blue economies.
+For the project duration, partners and stakeholders are exploring MPA financing mechanisms within the South African context to increase MPA management capacity and knowledge, strengthen adaptive capacity, and sequester carbon while promoting climate-resilient and sustainable livelihoods.
+The focus on uThukela and iSimangaliso MPAs will provide a case study of using internationally relevant models that use Nature-based Solutions to improve sustainable livelihoods, food security, and resilience of vulnerable communities.

 Challenge